screwdriver-cd/guide/docs/user-guide/templates.md

 ### Writing a template yaml

 To create a template, create a new repo with a `sd-template.yaml` file.
 The file should contain a name, version, description, maintainer email, and a config with an image and steps.
+An optional images directive can be defined to list supported images with a descriptive label.

 Example `sd-template.yaml`: